-Restrictions on face-to-face gatherings due to the pandemic have led to a surge in virtual meetings.
-But while webcasts and digital networking sessions have proven wildly popular, they have many planners wondering if they can continue to bring in revenue.
-Compared to the arsenal of sponsorship opportunities available for in-person events, virtual-event possibilities can seem a bit more restricted.
-Rest assured there are creative ways to incorporate sponsor branding, exposure, messaging and complete virtual sponsorship packages for your digital events.
+While webinars and digital networking sessions have proven wildly popular during the pandemic, they have many planners wondering how to bring in revenue from virtual events.
+Compared to the arsenal of sponsorship opportunities available for in-person gatherings, digital-event possibilities can seem a bit more restricted.

-"Event planners should take a deep look at what their program is and how a sponsor can complement the main event," says Eli Gorin, CMP, CMM, managing director of event planning firm FHTglobal, which specializes in medical events.
-The company recently launched the FHTvirtual platform for digital events, which offers a number of features specifically designed to appeal to sponsors.
+"Event planners should take a deep look at what their program is and how a sponsor can complement the main event," says Eli Gorin, CMP, CMM, managing director of event planning firm FHTglobal, which specializes in medical events and offers a digital-event platform designed to appeal to sponsors.
 Planners should consider what a sponsor might typically bring to the table for an in-person event, and apply that to a virtual-event context, he says.

 Meeting planners have a wealth of options when it comes to creating sponsorship packages that will appeal to both the potential sponsors and the attendees taking part in the digital event.
-Plus, recent research has shown that companies are eager to invest in digital events.
-To that end, we tapped Gorin and other industry experts for their virtual-event sponsorship suggestions.
-Here's what they had to say.
+Here are some suggestions from Gorin and other industry experts.

 Sponsored Entertainment Breaks